One of Janome’s most popular sewing machines over the last few years has been the 2160DC.

 Accessories are also available at local Janome dealers as well as on line through amazon.

-We believe the Janome 2160DC is a great machine for sewers at all skill levels.
+I believe the Janome 2160DC is a great machine for sewers at all skill levels.

 Because the maximum speed is only 820 stitches per minute, it is an ideal choice for the beginner… even children who are just starting to learn how to sew.

-Although the Janome 2160DC is not as fast as most other machines of its type, we believe it is also a good machine for anyone who likes to sew clothing, accessories and home décor accents, regardless of how long they may have been sewing.
+Although the Janome 2160DC is not as fast as most other machines of its type, I believe it is also a good machine for anyone who likes to sew clothing, accessories and home décor accents, regardless of how long they may have been sewing.

 The intermediate sewer would be happy with the Janome 2160DC because of the many stitch options and the ease in stitch selection.